18-2-SKKU-OSS/2018-2-OSS-E4/docs/v2.1/cockroach-commands.md

 ---
-title: Cockroach 명령어들
+title: Cockroach Commands
-summary: CockroachDB 클러스터 구성, 시작 및 관리 명령어들을 학습하십시오.
+summary: Learn the commands for configuring, starting, and managing a CockroachDB cluster.
 toc: true
 ---